gadicc/meteor-hmr/docs/Upgrading.md

 ### Remove the old setup

-1. `npm rm --save-dev babel-plugin-react-transform react-transform-hmr react-transform-catch-errors`
+1. `npm rm --save-dev babel-plugin-react-transform react-transform-hmr react-transform-catch-errors babel-preset-meteor`.
+1. Remove `meteor` from your `.babelrc` presets.
+Meteor includes it for you automatically.
 1. Remove the entire `react-transform` section from your `client/.babelrc` env block (or delete the file completely if you never modified it)
 1. Remove your `package.json`'s `ecmascript-hot` section completely, it's no longer used.